pyroscope/pyrocore/docs/usage-cli-tools.rst

     to avoid deleting data of items that still need to be seeded, when only some of a set of duplicated items meet the deletion criteria.

+dupes=
+    Removes any items from the result that are *not* dupes, as defined above, leaving only the dupes.
+Combine with ``invert`` to only get singular items.

+invert
+    Invert the current selection, i.e. select any item in the *original* result (before any annealing happened) that is not in the *current* selection.

 unique
     Ensures that only the *first* item in the result set having the same name as other items *in the result set* is kept.
 The others are removed.